What is a West Well Park holiday lodge? West Well Park Luxury Park lodges are situated on plots, known as “Pitches”, on a privately owned estate.

-Home Manufacturer's Owners: ’ Handbook for your home, covering items for example; the maintenance of the home.
+Home Manufacturer's Owners: ’ Handbook for your home, covering items for example; the maintenance of the lodge.

-Is Council Tax payable for park homes and if so, how much?
+Is Council Tax payable for holiday lodges and if so, how much?
 No

-Do I have to pay commission to the West Well Park owner if I sell my park home?
+Do I have to pay commission to the West Well Park owner if I sell my holiday lodge?
 Yes.
-The payment of commission on the sale of a park home recognises the park owner's investment and interest in the land and park infrastructure.
-The current maximum commission rate is fixed at 10% by law.
-The purchaser acquires the park home itself, when a home is sold on (which they then own outright) with the right to station it on the park owner's land as granted within the assignment of the Written Statement.
+The payment of commission on the sale of a lodge recognises the park owner's investment and interest in the land and park infrastructure.
+The current maximum commission rate is fixed at 15%.
+The purchaser acquires the park lodge itself when a lodge is sold on (which they then own outright) with the right to station it on the park owner's land as granted within the assignment of the Written Statement.

-Is stamp duty applicable when buying a residential West Well Park home?
+Is stamp duty applicable when buying a West Well Park holiday lodge?
 No. Stamp duty is a tax payable on a transfer, conveyance or lease of land.
-As a park home owner you do not own the land where the home is sited, so no stamp duty is payable.
+As a holiday lodge owner you do not own the land where the lodge is sited, so no stamp duty is payable.

 Are pets allowed on West Well Park?
 Yes.
-We allow pets, this is at the park owner's discretion, pets must be well behaved and friendly ensuring that they do not cause any nuisance to other residents.
+We allow pets, this is at the park owner's discretion, pets must be well behaved and friendly ensuring that they do not cause any nuisance to other lodge owners.

 What is a pitch fee?
 To occupy a pitch on a park you will need to pay a pitch fee.
 A pitch fee is paid monthly to the site owner.
 The pitch fee will form part of the agreement (your Written Statement) it includes charges to cover the site's basic running costs.

 Do pitch fees increase yearly?
 Yes.
 The pitch fee is increased yearly on a pre-set date.
 It is only allowed to increase in line with your agreement, which is strictly governed to prevent park owners increasing the fee in an arbitrary way.